jerethk/Misc/js_games/readme.txt

-A few JavaScript games that I wrote while learning
+A few JavaScript mini-games that I wrote while learning

+Balls: A bouncing ball physics simulator

+Bricks: A simple brick-breaking game

+Pong: A simple pong game (human vs. computer)

+Spaceship: Steer your craft, shoot at aliens, and avoid collision with asteroids

+Target practice: Shoot at randomly appearing targets

+Waves: Simple demonstration of wave physics